 Place mats or rugs in high-traffic areas to reduce the chance of scratches on the floor tiles.
 Adding furniture pads underneath chairs and tables can also protect the tile surface.

 Regularly sweep and mop to prevent dirt from accumulating, as small particles can scratch the tile.
-For best results, use a soft cloth or soft bristled brush to avoid further damage.
+For best results, use a soft cloth or soft-bristled brush to avoid further damage.

 For commercial spaces, consider hiring professional floor cleaning services that specialize in tile surfaces.
 These services use effective methods to ensure your tiles are well-maintained.